TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

 protocol needs a symmetric encryption system and a key derivation hash function (HKDF) to extract multiple keys for each layer via a master key (and initialization vector).
 Please read more about the authentication encryption algorithm and its modes before you continue.
-This protocol uses the same format as the framework's [symmetric primitives]( ../docs/symmetric-ciphers#ciphertext-format){:target="_blank"}, having the input/output formatted as the selected setting for the chosen encryption cipher.
+This protocol uses the same format as the framework's [symmetric primitives]( ../docs/symmetric-ciphers#ciphertext-format){:target="_blank"}, having the input/output format as the selected setting for the chosen encryption cipher.
 Please read more about the multi-pass encryption method before you continue.

 &nbsp;&nbsp;&nbsp;&nbsp;The framework's component for this is the [`MultipleEncryption`]( ../api/classes/CryptoManana.CryptographicProtocol.MultipleEncryption.html){:target="_blank"} object.
 The symmetric